Skip to main content

 This gentleman flew MiG-21s when in the forces.
 So I asked him what it actually felt like - the adrenaline rush, the euphoria, the sense of freedom, or being one with the limitless sky.
 His reply was something I was completely unprepared for...

 That was the most truthful, matter-of-fact account from any military man I had ever heard.
-So much for Top Gun!
-More like Zero Fun.
 As descriptions go, it comes second only to that of a cavalry colonel whom I asked how the Indian home-grown Arjun tank measured up.
-He replied with a shrug, “Well, they work...”
+He replied expressionlessly with a shrug, “Well, they work...”

-Among other serving or retired officers I came across, most were unassuming, at time completely unremarkable gentlemen.
-The majority were in the forces to earn a living, a career like any other.
-Not because of some self-sacrificing patriotic binge, as it's now fashionable to say.
-Some were corrupt.
-And, as in all sectors involving uniforms and guns - plenty were full of arrogance and shit.
+Most serving or retired officers I came across, were unassuming, at time completely unremarkable gentlemen.
+The majority were in the forces to earn a living and build a career like any other.
+Not because of some self-sacrificing patriotic binge, as it’s now fashionable to say.
+Some were utterly corrupt.
+And, as in all sectors involving uniforms and guns - the grunt guys are often arrogant and full of shit.

 The Army intelligence personnel though, the few I had interacted with, were vastly superior to those from civilian agencies - both in analytical skills and processing data.
-Though most of them were old-school, from an era before narrative-building and logo design took precedence over field data and operations.
+Though most of them were old-school, from an era before narrative-building, political ideology and logo design took precedence over field data and operations.

-Personally, though, I have never been at ease with the armed forces.
-The reasons are neither ideological nor entirely based on their track record.
-Though growing up in Northeast India during the insurgency years - when military excesses were widely documented - this too had a role to play.
+Personally, though, I have never been at ease with the idea of armed forces.
+The reasons are neither fully ideological nor entirely based on their track record.
+Though growing up in Northeast India during the insurgency years - when daily military excesses were widely documented - this too had a role to play.
+Plus my Bohemian outlook on life also never sat well with an institution based on discipline and obedience.
+But, like with many things in life, the real seed of the antipathy laid in something far more mundane: It was the lifelong resentment of an uncle’s behaviour towards me.

-During one visit, when I was in high school, I remember sitting with them in our kitchen.
+During one of their visits, when I was in the 7th or 8th standard, I remember sitting with them in our kitchen.
 He first told his son, who was a year younger than me, “If you don’t study well, I’ll send you to Guwahati to stay with him,” pointing at me, the very nadir of human existence.

-Shortly after, when my mother asked where he was posted, he replied Ahmedabad.
-I naively asked if the city was really as dirty as reported, as the newspapers then were full of stories about its civic issues.
+When my mother asked where he was posted, he replied Ahmedabad.
+I naively blurted out that I heard the city was filthy, as the newspapers then were full of stories about its civic issues.

 “Have you ever been there?” he snapped.